-The Orvis Company is offering free fly fishing clinics for kids and adults on June 8 and 9.
+The Orvis Company periodically offers free fly fishing clinics for kids and adults.
 Try your hand at the beginners class in the store from 9 a.m.-noon.
 Metro locations are Buckhead, 3255 Peachtree Rd.
 NE, Atlanta, 404-841-0093 and 79 South Main St., Alpharetta, 678-762-0027.
 All ages are welcome, call ahead to reserve a spot.

 Georgia Capitol Museum and Tours.
 View the state capitol building and learn the history of Georgia’s laws.
 Tours at 11:30 a.m., Mon.-Fri.
 Call to schedule groups of 10 or more.
 214 State Capitol, Atlanta.
 404-463-4536.
 Free.